Duke University Health System (DUHS) Job Descriptions

 Experience

-One year experience as a Trauma registrar, or similar health-related experience such as a RN, EMT, CNA, medical coder, HIM, etc.
+Level I * One-year experience as a Trauma registrar, or similar health-related experience such as a RN, EMT, CNA, medical coder, HIM, etc. preferred.

 Degrees, Licensure, and/or Certification